 River guides catch steelhead all winter with these 11 winter steelhead flies.
-These flies have produced the most steelhead for my clients when I’m guiding in the winter and these winter steelhead flies will work on rivers around the great lakes and on the west coast steelhead rivers.
+These flies have produced the most steelhead for my clients when I’m guiding in the winter and these flies will work on rivers around the great lakes and on the west coast steelhead rivers.

 Knowing what flies are the best is only part of the equation.
 There is a saying in the fly fishing world ” a bad fly fishing good is better than a good fly fished bad”.
 I tell this to all my clients because it’s true.

 I know everyone wants to know what’s in my fly box or the box of their local steelhead guide, but what most anglers don’t understand is that those guide flies won’t help them catch fish if they don’t set up their leader properly and they don’t present the flies effectively.

 Now if you saw what was in a guide’s fly box and you know how to fish those flies well, now you are really going to kick some steelhead butt on the river.